bartonlp/slideshow/README.md

 ## History

 This was originally written in 2008.
-This version (April 2015) is a rewrite of that code.
+This version (April 2015, October 2022) is a rewrite of that code.
 I have upgraded the code to use more recent inovation.

 ## Disclaimer